 “The Abu Hureyra village would have been abruptly destroyed,” Kennett said.
 Unlike the evidence from Pilauco, which was limited to human butchering of large animals up to but not younger than the YDB impact burn layer, Abu Hureyra shows direct evidence of the disaster on this early human settlement.
 An impact or an airburst must have occurred sufficiently close to send massive heat and molten glass over the entire early village, Kennett noted.

 The glass was analyzed for geochemical composition, shape, structure, formation temperature, magnetic characteristics, and water content.
-Results from the analysis showed that it formed at very high temperatures and included minerals rich in chromium, iron, nickel, sulfides, titanium, and even platinum — and iridium-rich melted iron — all of which formed in temperatures higher than 2200 degrees Celsius.
+Results from the analysis showed that it formed at very high temperatures and included minerals rich in chromium, iron, nickel, sulfides, titanium, and even platinum — and iridium-rich melted iron — all of which formed in temperatures higher than 2,200 degrees Celsius (,000 degrees Fahrenheit).

 Reference: “Evidence of Cosmic Impact at Abu Hureyra, Syria at the Younger Dryas Onset (~12.8 ka): High-temperature melting at >2200 °C” by Andrew M. T. Moore, James P. Kennett, William M. Napier, Ted E. Bunch, James C. Weaver, Malcolm LeCompte, A. Victor Adedeji, Paul Hackley, Gunther Kletetschka, Robert E. Hermes, James H. Wittke, Joshua J. Razink, Michael W. Gaultois and Allen West, 6 March 2020, Scientific Reports.